 - In 2010 alone, benzos were related to about 81,500 calls to poison control centers and 345,000 emergency room visits.
 Xanax, specifically, accounted for more than 1/3 of these visits.

-It is clear that abusing Xanax can cause significant harm, however, because of its inherent withdrawal risks, should you decide to stop using this drug, you must do so carefully.
+It is clear that abusing Xanax can cause significant harm.
+Because of its inherent withdrawal risks, should you decide to stop using this drug, you must do so carefully.

 To better understand Xanax withdrawal, it is helpful to understand: